Loading Golf Stats...

 Smith has had a bit of an odd journey to get to this point on the PGA Tour.
 He earned his card by playing well as a non-member in 2015, but his game left him the following season as a PGA Tour rookie.
 He found his game the following season when he earned over $2 million and expectations were high entering last season.
 He wasted no time living up to those expectations as he earned five top-6 finishes in his first 12 starts last season.
 Smith's game oddly left him though over a five-start stretch where he failed to make a single cut.
 He regained his form at the end of the season however as he picked-up consecutive 3rd-place finishes to start the FedEx Cup Playoffs.
 Smith should continue to improve this season and his price tag is in a decent spot for salary cap purposes.

 Smith made the most of his limited status last year as he won the Zurich Classic in April, which secured his card for the upcoming season.
 The question with Smith, as with all younger golfers who win early is -will he get complacent or will he take his game to the next level.
 Early after his win, it looked like complacency was setting in, but he finished the season strong, which would indicate that he's ready to hit the ground running this season.
 The problem is, he set the bar pretty high last season and as such, he's not a great salary cap selection for the upcoming season.

 The young Aussie took a step back in his second season on tour, but that's not uncommon.
 He did not have a top-10 in his 24 starts and finished 157th in points.
 It's entirely possible the 23-year-old contends for a playoff berth in 2016-17.

 More Fantasy News

-Smith finished in a share of 12th place at the WGC-FedEx St. Jude Invitational after shooting a two-under 68 on Sunday.
+Smith shot a final-round two-over 72 to finish in a share of fifth place at the WGC-FedEx St. Jude Invitational.

-Smith struggled to a five-over 76 in the final round of the Open Championship to finish in a tie for 20th place.
+Smith recorded a four-over 74 in the final round of the Travelers Championship to finish tied for 30th.